Aravshreyas/Ecommerce-Follow-Along/README.md

 - Responsive Cart Page:
   Made the cart page responsive to all screen sizes, ensuring a smooth user experience on both desktop and mobile devices.

+  ## **Milestone 18: Cart Page Backend Integration**
+## Features Implemented
+- Create Backend Endpoint for Cart Page:
+  Developed a backend endpoint to handle requests for the cart page.
+This endpoint is responsible for retrieving the cart data for a specific user.
+- Get Products Inside Cart for User:
+  Implemented an endpoint to fetch all products inside the cart for a specific user.
+This endpoint retrieves the cart items from the database and sends them to the frontend.